 Your mail server is almost ready for use.
 But one puzzle piece is missing.
 Your users can already fetch emails but they need to be able to send emails, too.
 Mail server know how to send an email to another mail server by looking up MX records.
-And the receiving mail server will happily accept any email that is destined for a valid recipient.
 Mail clients however are expected to send email to their mail server first which then forwards email to the internet.
-When Postfix receives an email from a user and forwards it to another server this is called relaying.
+When Postfix receives an email from a user forwards it to another server this is called relaying.
 Even if the mail client would know how to deal with MX records it would not be able to send the email.
 Users are often sitting a home at a DSL line.
 And such IP networks are usually blocked off from sending mail by so called real-time blacklists.

 Am I going too fast?
 Okay, let’s walk through the different scenarios one by one.

 When someone on the internet sends an email to email@example.com some other mail server will deliver the email using SMTP to your mail server.
 Postfix will determine that it’s responsible for email addresses in the example.org domain and accept the email.
 John can then use POP3 or IMAP to fetch the email from your server.